No. 15 Ole Miss beats Liberty and former coach Freeze, 27-14

 THE TAKEAWAY

 Liberty: Any upset hopes were erased by halftime.
-Willis, a potential first-round NFL draft pick, threw two interceptions and was sacked seven times in the first half.
+Willis threw two interceptions and was sacked seven times in the first half.

 The Flames also missed a field goal and had a penalty that eliminated a scoring opportunity.
 The Flames played better in the second half, but it was too late to really challenge their SEC opponent.